dgtlmoon/changedetection.io/README.md

 ### Docker

-With Docker composer, just clone this repository and..
+With Docker Compose, just clone this repository and run:

 ```bash
 $ docker compose up -d